VendelboNM/BarlONT/README.md

 ```

 #### Step 3: Data directory structure & configuration
-Place the Nanopore long-read sequence data within a folder called 'ont' and short-read sequence data within a folder called 'illu' at a selected data directory
+Place the Nanopore long-read sequence data within a folder called 'ont' and the Illumina short-read sequence data within a folder called 'illu' at a selected data directory.

 Within /snakemake/barlont_run/config/config.yaml file edit the:
 &nbsp;&nbsp;&nbsp;&nbsp; (1) Path for the 'ont' and 'illu' raw data folders